 Our royalty obligation with respect to each licensed product in a country extends until the later of the expiration of the last-to-expire patent licensed from Penn covering the licensed product in the country or the expiration of a specified number of years after the first commercial sale of the licensed product in the country.
-We incurred \$2.7 million of royalty expense related to Penn in 2022.
+As of December 31, 2023, we have incurred an aggregate royalty expense of \$7.9 million on sales of EMPAVELI and Aspaveli.